 "Money is life’s report card"

 A letter from Stevenson High School in Illinois was being sent around via social media and email.
+The letter said that the school was going to start a new program where freshman could "make financial donations to ease academic and extracurricular obligations."

 In other words, students could pay money to get extra credit.
 For instance, the letter said $20 would give a student five extra credit points, while $35 would excuse a student from a test.